GSA-TTS/usagov-benefits-eligibility/content/life-events/death-and-burial.md

 ---
 # yaml front matter here
-title: "Death and burial benefits"
+title: "Death and burial"
 summary: "If you have lost a loved one, you may qualify for help, including help with burial or funeral costs, financial support, and more."
 lede: ""
-secondaryHeadline: ""
+secondaryHeadline: "Death and burial benefits"

 eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."